-Verstappen wins delayed Australian GP after three red flags
+Verstappen wins Australian GP after three red flags

 There is a direct line from the final laps of the Abu Dhabi Grand Prix in 2021 - when officials made errors that changed the course of the world championship fight between Verstappen and Hamilton - to these events, as the final red flag was thrown to try to ensure the grand prix would finish under racing conditions.

-Ironically, that desire led to the final, bizarre and confusing climax, and a race that did actually end under a safety car.
+Ironically, that desire led to the final, bizarre and confusing climax, and a race that instead ended under a safety car.

 The first-corner crash led the FIA to make a decision that a lap had taken place but that most of the events during it had had no effect, other than the crash between the Alpines.